oVirt/ovirt-site/source/template/networkfiltering.html.md

 Where *filters* is a List of filters (as per libvirt-10-21 libvirt supports a single filter only).

+A new python tool named *define-filter.py* will be added under vdsm/vdsm-tool.
+It will be used to get a path of the filter file (xml) and define it on libvirt.

+The filer xml file *vdsm-no-mac-spoofing.xml* will be stored on vdsm/vdsm-tools/nwfilter

 ##### HotPlug Nic API

 The device which reprenests the nic is extended with a list of filter.